Our new test reporter, documented below, is in Public Beta, and subject to breaking changes in the future.

 $? to pass the last exit code to the reporter.

 cc-test-reporter after-build --exit-code $?

-The Code Climate test reporter can join multiple test reports together from separate test suite processes.
-Uploading partial test coverage data after a batch of tests and fetching all partial test coverage data after all batches complete is a DIY process.
+In cases where test suites are being run across multiple VMs, you will also need upload partial test coverage data after a batch of tests and fetch all partial test coverage data after all batches complete.
+While our reporter does not handle this for you, there are a variety of relatively simple options for performing this.
 We recommend syncing and fetching files from S3 as one approach.

 See the README on GitHub for additional instructions.